energywebfoundation/sample-go-app/README.md

 # sample-go-app
-Sample application written in Go
+Sample application written in Go.
+Here should be a description of what the purpose of the application is.

 ## Run locally
 Instructions how to run app locally.